 There is no wrong way to cook these.
 Many roast, some pan fry others braise them in a sauce.

-For this one I used my favorite, Arrabbiata Sauce.
-It’s a wonderfully rich, zesty and spicy tomato sauce made from crushed tomatoes, red wine, garlic and red pepper flakes that is slowly simmered with herbs and onion and you can find the recipe for it here.
+For these meatballs you can use my Spaghetti Sauce (Marinara Sauce) or my favorite, Arrabbiata Sauce.
+It’s a wonderfully rich, zesty and spicy tomato sauce made from crushed tomatoes, red wine, garlic and red pepper flakes that is slowly simmered with herbs and onion.
+My Pesto Alfredo is great for those who do not like a tomato based sauce.

 For other Italian meals, try my Classic Chicken Meatballs, Slow Cooker Bolognese Sauce, Orecchiette with Sausage and Spinach, or this Cheese Crusted Baked Ziti.
 For more meatball recipes, search the site and keep your eyes peeled for more in the series once a month.
 Enjoy!